Leadership and governance

 In 2012, Erin was appointed by the NSW Minister for Transport to the Advisory Board for the North West Rail Link and subsequently became an inaugural Director of the newly formed Sydney Metro in 2018.
 In 2016 she became a Guardian of the Board of the Commonwealth Future Fund.

-In July 2023, Erin was appointed to the Board of a newly established subsidiary of ARTC, Inland Rail Pty Ltd, which will govern the delivery of the Inland Rail.
+In July 2023, Erin was appointed to the Board of a newly established subsidiary of ARTC, Inland Rail Pty Ltd, to govern the delivery of the Inland Rail.
+She sits on the Audit & Risk Committee and is also Chair of the People, Performance and Remuneration Committee.

 Erin is a member of Chief Executive Women (CEW) and the Australian Institute of Company Directors (AICD).